CoreHealth Wellness Center

 • There are multiple restrictions — neck and low back, not just one joint.
 That's more to untangle.

 • The nervous system is sensitized.
 Chronic pain can change how your nervous system processes sensation.
-Healing from that takes time — usually four to eight weeks of consistent care, not 30 visits, but more than three.
+Healing from that takes time — usually four to eight weeks of consistent care.

 • The underlying driver is structural or disc-related.
 A disc herniation that's pressing on a nerve takes longer than pure joint stiffness.
 Sometimes imaging and more advanced care — or specialist input — is needed.